Economics of Money and Banking MOOC (2022)

 "This reading contrasts with Mundell, and much of the contemporary economic debate, by taking a banking view of international money and balance of payments.
 According to Kindleberger, the US should be understood as bank of the world, borrowing short-term and lending long-term, thus providing both liquid assets and long term capital funding.
 The US is different from other countries insofar as the dollar is the world reserve currency and dollar money markets are the world funding markets.
 Thus the Eurodollar rate is actually the world rate of interest.
 Kindleberger worries about misguided attempts to 'correct' deficits since they may wind up inhibiting the free flow of capital on which world growth depends."

-Mehrling's next book tells the story of the rise of global dollar system through the lens of an intellectual biography of Charles Kindleberger.
+Mehrling's latest book tells the story of the rise of global dollar system through the lens of an intellectual biography of Charles Kindleberger.
+Chapter 6 gives some context for this paper.

 Time & Date